scipion-chem/docs/docs/contact.rst

 Join us on Discord
 ================
-We have a Discord server where our most active members keep in touch daily.
-You can request access on `scipion@cnb.csic.es <mailto:scipion@cnb.csic.es>`_.
+We have a `Discord server <https://discord.gg/U6muhsBsKR>`_ where our most active members keep in touch daily.